Thursday, April 22, 2021

 While this loop is paved, I would not consider it a beginner ride.
 The hills down and back up between North Glenmore and South Glenmore Park are very big and you will want gears on the kids' bikes (or else plan to walk up the hill to South Glenmore.)
 The rest of the loop is much easier with rolling hills but it's always a good cardio workout.

-Biking around the paved pump track at South Glenmore Park
+Biking around the asphalt pump track at South Glenmore Park

 Western Headworks Canal Pathway (SE Calgary to Chestermere)